CSE112Spring17/CSE112Team12/README.md

 * Production Host: `35.185.212.97`
 * On Fridays we will deploy the Dev Branch to the Dev Host (might change to automatic deployment)
 * On Saturdays we will Merge the Dev Branch into Master and deploy to production Host
+* When we push to the Dev branch, if all tests are passing, it will be deployed to the Dev server.

 ### Tips